perpen/cephalopod/README.md

 - maintenance
   - kill containers (or just processes) using lots cpu/ram/processes/files for too long
   - archive containers on inactivity, with creation params next to archive
-    - the pod page shows it is archived, and provides button to restore. it may be restored on a different node.
+    - the pod page shows the current user's archives, and provides button to restore. it will be restored to a different node/number. there is a limit to number of archives per user.
   - if stored externally, snapshots must be encrypted as may contain secrets.
   - only owner can restore
   - cleanup old snapshots
+  - kill theia on inactivity?
 - calls to api from a pod:
   - each pod gets a token, used to check call is made by the pod
-  - example calls: pod archive <timeout in days, max 30>, pod move
+  - example calls: pod archive <archive persistence in days, max 30>; pod move <node>

 IMPROVEMENTS
 ============